aptible/www/src/markdown/legal/terms-of-service.md

 5. You will not attempt to disrupt the Services.
 6. You will abide by the [Acceptable Use Policy].
 7. You will abide by the restrictions in our [Support Policy] and [Security Policy] on how the Services may be implemented.
-8. You will remit payment timely for the Services, as specified in the [Billing Policy] and any purchase order you may execute.
+8. You will remit payment timely for the Services, as specified in the [Billing Policy] and any Order Form you may execute.
 9. If you are using the Services to process HIPAA PHI, you must have a valid, signed Business Associate Agreement with Aptible and have applied the required security configurations and controls as specified in that agreement.
-10. If you are using the Services to process GDPR personal data, you must have a valid, signed Data Processing Addendum with Aptible and have applied the required security configurations and controls as specified in that agreement.
+10. If you are using the Services to process GDPR personal data, you are subject to our Data Processing Addendum and have applied the required security configurations and controls as specified in that agreement.

 **B. Unauthorized uses.** You will not violate, and will not allow third parties under your control to violate, our [Acceptable Use Policy] or other policies.